nus-cs2113-AY2425S1/ip/docs/README.md

 ### Getting Help

-To get a help message, use the help command, e.g. `help`.
+To get a help message,
+use the help command without any parameters, e.g. `help`.
 ```
 ___________________ PROGRAM OUTPUT BELOW ___________________